-“Spolia” is a word I use very frequently when guiding groups on our escorted tours and gulet cruises in Turkey or Greece.
+“Spolia” is a word I use very frequently when guiding groups on our escorted tours.
 As an archaeologist, I consider it a household item, an oft-used word describing a very common phenomenon.
 At the same time, I have to explain the term at least once per tour, as it is hardly familiar to “normal people”, i.e. non-archaeologists.
 Not that it is hard to explain: spolia are simply recycled bits of buildings.

 Recently, I was reminded of how central a thing spolia are to many of the sites we visit, and of how fascinating I find them.
 A few weeks ago, the city of Ventura, California, celebrated the centenary of its City Hall (opened as a courthouse in 1913).
 I would never have learnt of that event if it weren’t for the fact that the festivities included the unveiling of a commemorative sculpture by Matthew Furmanski, incorporating terracotta slabs from the original building and called “Spolia“.

-That made me very happy: Furmanski and his family were among the guests on one of the first tours I ever led for Peter Sommer Travels, along the coasts of Caria and Ionia in modern Turkey.
+That made me very happy: Furmanski and his family were among the guests on one of the first tours I ever led for Peter Sommer Travels, a private Ephesus cruise in modern Turkey.
 And that’s where they first came across the concept of spolia.

 So, what exactly are spolia?